On this page

 Statsig.remove_shared()

-• Statsig.new_shared(sdk_key, options): Creates a new shared instance of Statsig that can be accessed globally
+• Statsig.new_shared(sdk_key, options): Creates a new shared instance of Statsig that you can access globally

 • Statsig.shared(): Returns the shared instance

-• Statsig.has_shared_instance(): Checks if a shared instance exists (useful when you aren’t sure if the shared instance is ready yet)
+• Statsig.has_shared_instance(): Checks if a shared instance exists (useful when the shared instance may not be ready yet)

 • Statsig.remove_shared(): Removes the shared instance (useful when you want to switch to a new shared instance)